 To gain a view of what voltage is and how it affects electrical and electronic circuits, it is often useful as a basic analogy to think of water in a pipe, possibly even the plumbing system in a house.
 A water tank is placed up high to provide pressure (voltage) to force the water flow (current) through the pipes.
 The greater the pressure, the higher the water flow.

-The unit of electrical potential is the volt which is named after Alessandro Volta, an Italian physicist who lived between 1745 and 1827.
+The unit of voltage or electrical potential is the volt which is named after Alessandro Volta, an Italian physicist who lived between 1745 and 1827.

 Note on Alessandro Volta: